renatormc/reportpl/README.md

-# How to develop doc models
+# How to develop docmodels

 Run the command
 ```